 Part of the reason is that January is kind of a lull between Christmas/New Year’s Eve celebrations in December, and the traditional Lunar New Year holiday, which often takes place in February.
-However, in 2023, Chinese New Year will actually come in late January, bringing some excitement (but also some travel difficulties) to this month.
+In 2025, Lunar New Year will come at the end of January (Jan.
+29, national holidays from Jan 27 to Feb 2).

 One fun aspect of visiting Taiwan in January is that you can observe locals beginning to prepare for the most important holiday of the year, the Lunar New Year.
 Cherry blossoms also start making an appearance in a few places in Taipei in January, and it’s also the perfect time for visiting hot springs in Taiwan.

-See how January compares to other months of the year in my guides to the best times to visit Taiwan.
+See how January compares to other months of the year in my guide to the weather in every month and the best times to visit Taiwan.
 Also find more general travel info in this list of FAQs about visiting Taiwan.

 Taipei in January: Best Things to Do